Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 Notes

 • You can use milk, dark, or semi sweet in place of the white chocolate (though it will change the overall look).
-I use chips because they’re easy to melt, but any type of melting chocolate is fine (wafers, chopped up bars, etc)
+I use chips, but any type of melting chocolate is fine (wafers, chopped up bars, or similar)

 • If you don’t want to do colored candy melt swirl on top, add some green food coloring to the white chocolate before pouring it out to set (or do both!)

 • The sprinkles and candies are all swappable and adjustable to taste.
-Use whatever you like or your local store happens to have (or you can order from online retailers too!).
 Other fun options include: marshmallows from Lucky Charms cereal, rainbow gummy candies, Skittles, Andes mint candies (chopped), crushed Oreos, or any other gold, green, or rainbow candies you like

-• I choose not to add flavoring to mine, but if you want, add ½ tsp extract to the melted chocolate before pouring.
-Peppermint extract is a popular choice, especially when paired with mint candies (but you can use your favorite)!
+• I choose not to add flavoring, but if you want, add ½ tsp extract (like peppermint) to the melted chocolate before pouring

 • I made this recipe using a 1000W microwave.
 If you have a higher or lower wattage, your cooking times may vary slightly.
 Just make sure to stir the chocolate regularly and keep additional time to small increments!